- Frequently Asked Questions

 Employees FAQ 13

-It depends.
-Wisconsin Statute sec.
-66.0502, created by the legislature as part of the 2013-2015 biennial state budget and effective July 2, 2013, limits the ability of municipalities to enact residency ordinances.
-With limited exceptions, sec.
-66.0502 states that no local governmental unit may require, as a condition of employment, that any employee or prospective employee reside within any jurisdictional limits.
-The law also invalidates and makes unenforceable any local residency requirements in effect on July 2, 2013.
+on municipal employees.
+With limited exceptions, Wisconsin Statute § 66.0502, created by the legislature as part of the 2013-2015 biennial state budget and effective July 2, 2013, prohibits local governmental units from requiring, as a condition of employment, that any employee or prospective employee reside within any jurisdictional limits.
+Additionally, § 66.0502 invalidates and makes unenforceable any local residency requirements in effect on July 2, 2013.
 Section 66.0502 does not affect state laws requiring residency within the jurisdictional limits of any local governmental unit, or state and local laws requiring Wisconsin residency.

-Section 66.0502(4)(b) allows a local governmental unit to impose a residency requirement on law enforcement, fire, or emergency personnel that requires such personnel to reside within 15 miles of the local government’s jurisdictional boundaries.
-Subsection (4)(c) allows counties to impose a residency requirement on law enforcement, fire or emergency personnel that requires such personnel to reside within 15 mile of the city, village, or town to which the personnel are assigned.
+Section 66.0502(4)(b) allows a local governmental unit to require that law enforcement, fire, or emergency personnel reside within 15 miles of the local government’s jurisdictional boundaries.
+Subsection (4)(c) allows counties to require that law enforcement, fire or emergency personnel reside within 15 miles of the city, village, or town to which the personnel are assigned.
 The law does not define what constitutes “emergency” personnel.
-Residency requirements imposed under 66.0502(4)(b) and (c) do not apply to any volunteer law enforcement, fire, or emergency personnel who are employees of a local governmental unit.
+Residency requirements imposed under § 66.0502(4)(b) and (c) do not apply to any volunteer law enforcement, fire, or emergency personnel who are employees of a local governmental unit.